 Typically, a School Performance Framework (SPF) is generated for every public school by mid to late August, based on state data from prior years.
+Currently, Performance Frameworks are on pause.
 Because new schools have no state data from prior years, the state does not provide an SPF until the second year of operation.
 Districts are asked to assign a plan type for a new school based on their observations and accreditation plan.
 If the district assigns the plan type designation of Performance, schools are eligible for biennial flexibility in year 2 of operation.
 Flexibility is not available in year 1, as a Unified Improvement Plan must be in place for all schools.

-Pre-populated reports will be created for each school beginning in year 1 of operation, to communicate legislated planning expectations (e.g., READ Act).
-These reports will be available within the UIP online system by the end of August.
+Pre-populated reports will be created for the school beginning in year 1 of operation, to communicate legislated planning expectations (e.g., READ Act).
+These reports will be available within the UIP online system by July.